This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Anti-tick Socks

 Ticks linger in hiding places low to the ground.
 Your lower legs or feet are usually the first point of contact with the tick.
-The tick then starts to crawl upwards in search of a suitable bite site.
+The tick then starts to crawl upwards in search for a suitable bite site.

 Socks are a good first barrier to make life more difficult for ticks.
 They are effective and cheap.

 The only problem is that they are in direct contact with your skin.
 In rare cases, skin reactions may develop.
-Obviously, then socks are not for you.
+Obviously then socks are not for you.
 Some manufacturers have developed special fabrics and application procedures to minimize skin contact.

 Permethrin-treated pants